nmsutton/MediaGallery/README.md

 This will create a file named .htpasswd that stores the password.

+Then run `sudo service apache2 restart` to apply the changes.

 # Setting up database

 This creates a password for using the mediagallery site stored in mysql for security.